Treatment of male infertility

 Conservative treatment of male infertility

-- Antioxidant therapy – intake of vitamins and minerals to improve sperm quality
+Antioxidant therapy - taking vitamins and minerals to improve sperm quality

 Conservative methods are most effective in the early stages of the disease and are often the first step in the treatment of male infertility.